 2. While you have the cutting board out, prep the fuyu persimmons too.
 Use a vegetable peeler to cut the skin off, and cut the fuyus into chunks.
 Set aside.

-3. Mix up the wet ingredients in a large bowl using a whisk.
+3. Mix up the wet ingredients for the persimmon cake in a large bowl using a whisk.

 4. Next, mix up the dry ingredients in a separate bowl.
 Gradually add the dry ingredients into the wet, and whisk until evenly combined.

-5. Stir in the fuyu persimmon chunks, then pour the batter into a greased 9 x 13 inch pan and bake!
+5. Stir in the fuyu persimmon chunks (if using), then pour the batter into a greased 9 x 13 inch pan and bake!

 6. While the cake is baking, make the cinnamon cream cheese frosting.
 First, whip the softened butter and cream cheese together.
 Then add the vanilla and powdered sugar in gradually, beat until fluffy.